pratikratadiya/tensorrt-installation-colab/README.md

 # Installation of TensorRT on Google Colab (or other environments)

-TensorRT is an SDK by Nbidia for optimizing deep learning inference.
+TensorRT is an SDK by Nvidia for optimizing deep learning inference.
 Installation of TensorRT might be problematic, especially on Google Colab and/or your default environment owing to the following reasons:

 - Conflict in default CUDA version and those supported by TensorRT
 - Unmet dependencies introduced when installing the libnvinfer packages required.